dougeby/IntuneDocs/intune/certificates-scep-configure.md

       - **Maximum URL length (Bytes)** = 65534
       - **Maximum query string (Bytes)** = 65534
    3. Select **OK** to save this configuration and close IIS manager.
-   4. Validate this configuration by viewing the following g registry key to confirm it has the indicated values:
+   4. Validate this configuration by viewing the following registry key to confirm it has the indicated values:

       `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\HTTP\Parameters`